artszew/PowerBI-assignments/README.md

 Reports in order from most advanced to simplest:

-### Report 1 - Project - summary of available players, clubs and leagues in FIFA in the 2016-2021 editions
+### Report 1 - Project on your own dataset
+- summary of available footballers, clubs and leagues in FIFA in the 2016-2021 editions.

-### Report 2 - Conclave 2025 - review of electors and media candidates for the new pope.
+### Report 2 - Conclave 2025
+- review of electors and media candidates for the new pope.

-### Report 3 - Movies and series available on the HBO/MAX platform in 2016.
+### Report 3 - MAX 2016
+- two-page report of films and series available on the HBO/MAX platform in 2016.

-### Report 4 - Nominations and winners of The Game Awards 2024.
+### Report 4 - Energy Summary

-### Report 5 - Gantt chart of the WTA Tour 2025 (Women's Tennis Association).

-### Report 6 - Report on revenue from Disney films produced in the years 1936-2016.

-### Report 7 - Summary of the consumption of 3 types of energy by various branches of a certain company.
+- 3-page summary of the consumption of 3 types of energy by various branches of a certain company.

+### Report 5 - WTA Tour 2025 (Women's Tennis Association).
+- Gantt chart showing tennis tournaments played within the WTA in 2025, taking into account the number of games played so far (current date).

+### Report 6 - Disney 1936-2016.
+- a report showing the revenues of various Disney productions from 1936 to 2016 inclusive.

+### Report 7 - The Game Awards 2024 Ceremony.
+- a presentation of the nominated games and winners in each category in a custom chart.

 __________